akaybabyfaze/Basic-Help-Desk-Network-Utilities/README.md

   <li>PowerShell</li>
 </ul>
 <h2>Program walk-through:</h2>
+<h4><b>"PING COMMAND"</b></h4>
-<b>PING COMMAND</b> is used to test connectivity of a host machine to other devices on the network.
+This command is used to test connectivity of a host machine to other devices on the network.
 It verifies if a computer can communicate with another computer or network device.
 <br/>
 <br/>
 <b>"Ping Localhost":</b>